-As a result, government review of a pro-poor microfinancing project (small-scale financing service) in Pakistan and an industrial human resource development project in Viet Nam was completed in 2011, and also in 2012 of a project related to an environmentally-friendly industrial park in Long An Province, Viet Nam.
-After that, it was fully resumed in October 2012.
+As a result, government review of a pro-poor microfinancing project (small-scale financing service) in Pakistan and an industrial human resource development project in Viet Nam was completed in 2011, and it was fully resumed in October 2012.
+In 2013, a financing contract of a project related to an environmentallyfriendly industrial park in Long An Province, Viet Nam was signed as the first contract after the full resumption.

-■ Infrastructure Exports
+Infrastructure System Exports